Stuub/Offensive-Security-Checklist/README.md

 By following this checklist, you will have a structured approach to offensive security, ensuring that you cover all the necessary aspects of a successful operation.

+In each of these categories, I provide widely utilised tools in Offensive Security practices and give key information and examples of how they can be used in a Pen Test environment.

 ## Checklist Categories

 - [Recon](Recon.md)